hpc-uk/build-instructions/apps/NAMD/build_namd_2.14_cirrus_gcc8_impi19.md

 ------------------------

-Next, download the NAMD 2.14 source from: http://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=NAMD and transfer to the ARCHER2 system at the path indicated by `$NAMD_ROOT/arc`.
+Next, download the NAMD 2.14 source from: http://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=NAMD and transfer to the Cirrus system at the path indicated by `$NAMD_ROOT/arc`.

 Unpack the source.